kosmoknot/meengi-site/content/About.md

 <br>Roughly, it means that the users have the freedom to run, copy, distribute, study, change and improve the software.
 Thus, “free software” is a matter of liberty, not price.<br>
 <br>To understand the concept, you should think of “free” as in “free speech,” not as in “free beer.”
 We sometimes call it “libre software,” borrowing the French or Spanish word for “free” as in freedom, to show we do not mean the software is gratis.
 </blockquote>
-<p>&emsp; source: <a href="https://www.gnu.org/philosophy/free-sw.html">GNU - What is Free Software?</a><br><br>
+<p>source: <a href="https://www.gnu.org/philosophy/free-sw.html">GNU - What is Free Software?</a><br><br>

 I have been a big admirer of the FOSS (Free and Open Source Software) community for its commitment to personal liberty, inclusive human progress, and drive for innovation.<br><br>

-AApart from grandiose sounding words and principles, FOSS brings a noticeable positive change in my personal life.
+Apart from grandiose sounding words and principles, FOSS brings a noticeable positive change in my personal life.
 Linux gives me the ability to learn computing without a barrier to entry,  <a href="https://wiki.archlinux.org/">Arch Wiki</a>  guides me through daunting tasks, and <a href="https://www.mozilla.org/en-US/about/manifesto/">Firefox</a> keeps my privacy free of Google's control.<br><br>

 I consider all the libre software to be a collective achievement of humankind, past, present, and future, which not only deserves the due celebration, but also warrants its rapid expansion and adoption.<br><br>